-On Wednesday, November 6, Airbnb cofounder, CEO, and head of community, Brian Chesky, unveiled a brand-new guest guarantee system and the rollout of a new verification system for hosts and homes.
+Following these two events, Airbnb cofounder and CEO Brian Chesky unveiled a brand-new guest refund policy and the rollout of a new verification system for hosts and homes in November 2019.
 Chesky called it “the most significant steps in designing trust on our platform since our original design in 2008” in an all-staff email released to the press and on Twitter.

 The vetting and verification process for most rental homes online is fairly minimal, putting the burden on travelers to report fraudulent listings to the companies.
-But in light of recent issues, Airbnb announced that it will begin the process of verifying all 7 million listings on its platform.
-By December 15, 2020, each home and host will be verified by Airbnb for “accuracy of the listing (including accuracy of photos, addresses, and listing details) and quality standards (including cleanliness, safety, and basic home amenities),” according to a statement released to the press.
-Those that meet Airbnb’s standards will be clearly labeled as such moving forward.
-It is unclear if this will include on-site inspections.
+But in light of the issues uncovered in 2019, Airbnb announced that it would verify all 7 million listings on its platform by December 15, 2020.
+According to a statement released to the press on November 6, 2019, each home and host was to be verified by Airbnb for “accuracy of the listing (including accuracy of photos, addresses, and listing details) and quality standards (including cleanliness, safety, and basic home amenities).”

-Previously, only premium services like Airbnb Plus, Airbnb Luxe, and Onefinestay, the collection of high-end rental homes operated by Accor Hotels, included a separate vetting and verification process.
+To book a home that has gone through an in-person vetting and verification process, look to premium services like Airbnb Plus, Airbnb Luxe, and Onefinestay, the collection of high-end rental homes operated by Accor Hotels.
 Before homes can be marked as an Airbnb Plus or Luxe, or listed in Onefinestay’s exclusive City Collection or Villa Collection, the properties are vetted in person by representatives from each company for factors including quality and comfort.
 In fact, only 1 in 10 homes makes the cut, Onefinestay told AFAR.
 While you won’t necessarily find many affordable deals in these collections, you can book with confidence, knowing that the listing is not only legitimate but also guaranteed for cleanliness.

 Airbnb verifies users (both hosts and guests) through several factors, including government IDs, email addresses, and phone numbers.
 Always check the host’s profile to make sure they’ve uploaded these things—you can find it on the left side of their profile page.
 Airbnb admits on its website that “completing this process isn’t an endorsement of any host or guest, a guarantee of someone’s identity, or an assurance that interacting with them will be safe.”
 However, it’s likely scammers won’t leave a trail behind them with their real names and IDs on Airbnb, so it’s a positive if they’ve completed this process.